relmify/jest-fp-ts/README.md

 #### .toBeEither()

-Use `.toBeEither()` to check if a value is consistent with an Either.
-In other words, this matcher confirms that the value is a Left or a Right.
+Use `.toBeEither()` to check if a value is consistent with an `Either`.
+In other words, this matcher confirms that the value is a `Left` or a `Right`.

-Note that a Left or a Right value is also consistent with a These and would also pass a `.toBeThese()` test.
+Note that a `Left` or a `Right` value is also consistent with a `These` and would also pass a `.toBeThese()` test.

 ### Either or These Matchers

-The matchers below can be used for Left and Right Either or These values.
+The matchers below can be used for `Left` and `Right` values from an `Either` or a `These`.

 #### .toBeLeft()

-Use `.toBeLeft()` to check if a value is a Left.
+Use `.toBeLeft()` to check if a value is a `Left`.

+#### .toBeLeftErrorMatching(string | RegExp)

+Use `.toBeLeftErrorMatching(string | RegExp)` to check if a value is a `Left` whose value is an instance of `Error` with a `message` property that contains the supplied string or matches the supplied `RegExp`.

 #### .toBeRight()

-Use `.toBeRight()` to check if a value is a Right.
+Use `.toBeRight()` to check if a value is a `Right`.

 #### .toEqualLeft(value)

-Use `.toEqualLeft(value)` to check if a value is a Left whose value equals an expected value.
+Use `.toEqualLeft(value)` to check if a value is a `Left` whose value equals an expected value.
 See Jest's [toEqual(value)](https://jestjs.io/docs/en/expect#toequalvalue) documentation for information about how the `.toEqual()` comparison works.

 #### .toEqualRight(value)

-Use `.toEqualRight(value)` to check if a value is a Right whose value equals an expected value.
+Use `.toEqualRight(value)` to check if a value is a `Right` whose value equals an expected value.
 See Jest's [toEqual(value)](https://jestjs.io/docs/en/expect#toequalvalue) documentation for information about how the `.toEqual()` comparison works.

 #### .toStrictEqualLeft(value)

-Use `.toStrictEqualLeft(value)` to check if a value is a Left that contains a value that strictly equals an expected value.
+Use `.toStrictEqualLeft(value)` to check if a value is a `Left` that contains a value that strictly equals an expected value.
 See Jest's [toStrictEqual(value)](https://jestjs.io/docs/en/expect#tostrictequalvalue) documentation for information about how `.toStrictEqual()` differs from `toEqual()`.

 #### .toStrictEqualRight(value)

-Use `.toStrictEqualRight(value)` to check if a value is a Right that contains a value that strictly equals an expected value.
+Use `.toStrictEqualRight(value)` to check if a value is a `Right` that contains a value that strictly equals an expected value.
 See Jest's [toStrictEqual(value)](https://jestjs.io/docs/en/expect#tostrictequalvalue) documentation for information about how `.toStrictEqual()` differs from `toEqual()`.

 #### .toSubsetEqualLeft(value)

-Use `.toSubsetEqualLeft(value)` to check if a value is a Left whose value equals or subset matches the expected value.
-A subset match passes when the received value is a Left whose value is an object with a subset of properties that match the expected object.
+Use `.toSubsetEqualLeft(value)` to check if a value is a `Left` whose value equals or subset matches the expected value.
+A subset match passes when the received value is a `Left` whose value is an object with a subset of properties that match the expected object.
 The received value must contain all of the expected properties, and may contain more than the expected properties.

-You can also pass an array of values to match against a received Left value that is an array of values.
-In this case, each value in the expected array is compared against the corresponding value in the array contained in the received Left.
+You can also pass an array of values to match against a received `Left` value that is an array of values.
+In this case, each value in the expected array is compared against the corresponding value in the array contained in the received `Left`.
 Both arrays must be the same length or the match will fail.

-Note that an empty expected object will match against any received Left whose value is an object.
+Note that an empty expected object will match against any received `Left` whose value is an object.

 #### .toSubsetEqualRight(value)

-Use `.toSubsetEqualRight(value)` to check if a value is a Right whose value equals or subset matches the expected value.
-A subset match passes when the received value is a Right whose value is an object with a subset of properties that match the expected object.
+Use `.toSubsetEqualRight(value)` to check if a value is a `Right` whose value equals or subset matches the expected value.
+A subset match passes when the received value is a `Right` whose value is an object with a subset of properties that match the expected object.
 The received value must contain all of the expected properties, and may contain more than the expected properties.

-You can also pass an array of values to match against a received Right value that is an array of values.
-In this case, each value in the expected array is compared against the corresponding value in the array contained in the received Right.
+You can also pass an array of values to match against a received `Right` value that is an array of values.
+In this case, each value in the expected array is compared against the corresponding value in the array contained in the received `Right`.
 Both arrays must be the same length or the match will fail.

-Note that an empty expected object will match against any received Right whose value is an object.
+Note that an empty expected object will match against any received `Right` whose value is an object.

 ### These Matchers

 #### .toBeBoth()

-Use `.toBeBoth()` to check if a value is a Both.
+Use `.toBeBoth()` to check if a value is a `Both`.

 #### .toBeThese()

-Use `.toBeThese()` to check if a value is consistent with a These.
-In other words, this matcher confirms that the value is a Left, a Right, or a Both.
+Use `.toBeThese()` to check if a value is consistent with a `These`.
+In other words, this matcher confirms that the value is a `Left`, a `Right`, or a `Both`.

-Note that a Left or a Right value is also consistent with an Either and would also pass a `.toBeEither()` test.
+Note that a `Left` or a `Right` value is also consistent with an `Either` and would also pass a `.toBeEither()` test.

 #### .toEqualBoth(leftValue, rightValue)

-Use `.toEqualBoth(leftValue, rightValue)` to check if a value is a Both that contains a left value that equals an expected value, and a right value that equals an expected value.
+Use `.toEqualBoth(leftValue, rightValue)` to check if a value is a `Both` that contains a left value that equals an expected value, and a right value that equals an expected value.
 See Jest's [toEqual(value)](https://jestjs.io/docs/en/expect#toequalvalue) documentationfor information about how the `.toEqual()` comparison works.

 #### .toStrictEqualBoth(leftValue, rightValue)

-Use `.toStrictEqualBoth(leftValue, rightValue)` to check if a value is a Both that contains a Left value that strictly equals an expected value, and a Right value that strictly equals an expected value.
+Use `.toStrictEqualBoth(leftValue, rightValue)` to check if a value is a `Both` that contains a left value that strictly equals an expected value, and a right value that strictly equals an expected value.
 See Jest's [toStrictEqual(value)](https://jestjs.io/docs/en/expect#tostrictequalvalue) documentation for information about how `.toStrictEqual()` differs from `toEqual()`.

 #### .toSubsetEqualBoth(leftValue, rightValue)

-Use `.toSubsetEqualBoth(leftValue, rightValue)` to check if a value is a Both whose left and right values equal or subset match the expected `leftValue` and `rightValue`.
+Use `.toSubsetEqualBoth(leftValue, rightValue)` to check if a value is a `Both` whose left and right values equal or subset match the expected `leftValue` and `rightValue`.
 A subset match passes when a received value is an object with a subset of properties that match the expected object.
 The received value must contain all of the expected properties, and may contain more than the expected